GxroZeppeli/NestJS-inventory-backend/README.md

   material: string;
 ```

-`PUT` /products/id - updates an object with specified id, body should look like in POST <br>
+`PUT` _/products/id_ - updates an object with specified id, body should look like in POST

-`DELETE` /products/id - removes a product with specified id from DB
+`DELETE` _/products/id_ - removes a product with specified id from DB

 ## DB